Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

 Previous efforts to obtain more realistic insights into the approximability of the vertex cover problem have focused on networks that feature only one of these properties, namely a power-law degree distribution~\cite{cfr-ggdsfn-16, gh-a-14, vs-mvcgr-16}.
 With this approach, guarantees for the approximation factor of the standard greedy algorithm were improved to a constant, compared to $\log(n)$ on general graphs~\cite{cfr-ggdsfn-16}.
 Moreover, it was shown that it is possible to compute an expected $(2 - \varepsilon)$-approximation for a constant $\varepsilon$, in polynomial time on such networks~\cite{gh-a-14} and this was later improved to about $1.7$ depending on properties of the distribution~\cite{vs-mvcgr-16}.
 However, it was also shown that even on graphs that have a power-law degree distribution, the vertex cover problem remains NP-hard to approximate within some constant factor~\cite{cfr-ggdsfn-16}.
 This indicates, that focusing on networks that only feature a power-law degree distribution, is not sufficient to explain why vertex cover can be approximated so well in practice.

-The goal of this paper is to close this gap between theory and practice, by considering a random graph model that features all of the three mentioned properties of scale-free networks.
-The \emph{hyperbolic random graph model} was introduced by Krioukov et al.~\cite{kpk-h-10} and it was shown that the graphs generated by the model have a power-law degree distribution and high clustering~\cite{gpp-rhg-12}, as well as a small diameter~\cite{ms-k-19}.
+The goal of this paper is to narrow this gap between theory and practice, by considering a random graph model that features all of the three mentioned properties of scale-free networks.
+The \emph{hyperbolic random graph model} was introduced by Krioukov et al.~\cite{kpk-h-10} and it was shown that the graphs generated by the model have a power-law degree distribution and high clustering~\cite{gpp-rhg-12, fhms-c-21}, as well as a small diameter~\cite{ms-k-19}.
 Consequently, they are good representations of many real-world networks~\cite{bpk-sihm-10, gbas-whhgit-16, vs-mehssn-14}.
 Additionally, the model is conceptually simple, making it accessible to mathematical analysis.
-Therefore, it has proven to be a useful framework to theoretically explain why algorithms work well in practice~\cite{bff-espsf-18}.
-In fact, it has been shown that the vertex cover problem can be solved exactly in polynomial time on hyperbolic random graphs, with high probability~\cite{bffk-svcpt-20}.
-However, we note that the degree of the polynomial is unknown and on large networks even quadratic algorithms are not efficient enough to obtain results in a reasonable amount of time.
+With it we have previously derived a theoretical explanation for why the bidirectional breadth-first search works well in practice~\cite{bff-espsf-22}.
+Moreover, we have shown that the vertex cover problem can be solved exactly in polynomial time on hyperbolic random graphs, with high probability~\cite{bffk-svcpt-20}.
+However, we note that the degree of the polynomial is unknown and on large networks even quadratic algorithms are not efficient enough to obtain results in reasonable time.